Research Team: Arctic International Relations

 Arctic Centre

 Marja Helena Sivonen earned her PhD in Social Sciences (Sociology) from Tampere University in March 2025.
 She currently works as a Senior Researcher at the Finnish Environment Institute and is a visiting scholar at AIR during 2025–2026.
 Her research spans climate mitigation and adaptation from social sciences point of view, energy transitions, security, justice, and Arctic affairs.
 Grounded in social constructivist perspectives, she explores how discourse shapes societal change.
-She is also a vice-chair of the Finnish Arctic Society.
+She is also a chair of the Arctic Society of Finland and a member of the Saami Climate Council.

 Marco Volpe